abubakar668/abubakar668/README.md

 - 👋 Hi,
-      A highly motivated Full Stack Developer with over 6 years of experience in crafting exceptional web applications.
+      A highly motivated Full Stack Developer with experience in crafting exceptional web applications.
 I am proficient in creating visually appealing, responsive, and high-performance web solutions while ensuring the product remains up to date with the latest technologies.
 My expertise spans across a deep understanding of user interface design and user experience optimization, ensuring that every project not only meets but exceeds user expectations.💞️

 Note: Most of my work is on my organization's github account and under NDA which I am not allowed to share :)